Partner: Vanastree, based in Karnataka, India

-Projected Impact: Over 4,000 women farmers, their families, and communities employ regenerative farming practices to increase farm biodiversity, traditional seed saving, and women’s intergenerational agricultural knowledge in the region, thereby strengthening food security and community resilience to chemical farming pressures and climate changes.
+Impact: 15,000 people participating in regenerative farming with native seed; food supply more resilient to climate shocks.
+Over 4,000 women farmers employing regenerative farming practices to increase farm biodiversity, traditional seed saving, and women’s intergenerational agricultural knowledge in the region, thereby strengthening food security and community resilience to chemical farming pressures and climate changes.

 Manorama Joshi is a mother, wife and farmer in the Malnad region of Karnataka, India.
 She is also the spirit of local women’s agriculture and a seed leader in her community.
 Through her work with Vanastree, Manorama helps to support a peaceful seed revolution.

 Sunita Rao is the Founder and Director of Vanastree.
 Sunita is an ecologist by training and has been living and working on a forest farm in the Malnad region of Karnataka in India since 2002.
 She was a Fulbright Fellow at the University of California, Santa Cruz in 2009 where she worked on agroecological issues.
 Her work includes: ethnoecology of forest home gardens in the Western Ghats; designing Learning for Life modules in formal and non-formal education landscapes; viability of nano-scale, sustainable livelihoods and enterprises; and conservation and community mobilization in gendered spaces.

 The Malnad Mela is a Seed Festival that is hosted by the women of Vanastree.
 It is a place to sell and exchange organic, local, seeds along with other products celebrating biodiversity